stephcrete/REST-API-Design-Guide-Wiki/Sorting-Metadata.md

 Just like with pagination, sorting information should be reflected in the API responses for collections.

 If you implement sorting, then the response MUST contain a "metadata" object containing information about the sorting (see below).
+Although, API clients MAY still exclude the metadata section by using the "excludeMetadata" query parameter.

 The metadata object MUST contain:
 * sortedBy: array of objects describing the sorting information